GerwinBosch/cm6-parse-bug-demo/README.md

 ![good behaviour](./good-fold.gif)

 This work-arould leads me to believe the issue must lie in how either CodeMirror or lezer behaves when working in incremental mode, with a lot of "skip" nodes.

+### Other observations

+We also observed the following:

+- The issue is not triggered when the content of the block is shorter.
+There seems to be some critical threshold of "skip" nodes at which the issue happens.

+- If we scroll around the document, and then try to fold the region, _sometimes_ this leads to the issue not being triggered (although not consistently, in my testing).

 ## Important files